-Reference is made to the Annual Information Form of the Company for Fiscal 2022 for disclosure of information relating to the Audit Committee required under Form 52-110F1 to Multilateral Instrument 52-110 - Audit Committees.
-A copy of this document can be found on SEDAR at www.sedar.com or by contacting the Secretary of the Company upon request at 1 Place Alexis Nihon, Suite 800, Montréal, Québec, H3Z 3B8, telephone: (514) 866-0001.
+Reference is made to the Annual Information Form of the Company for Fiscal 2025 for disclosure of information relating to the Audit Committee required under Form 52-110F1 to Multilateral Instrument 52-110 - Audit Committees.
+A copy of this document can be found on SEDAR+ at www.sedarplus.ca or by contacting the Secretary of the Company upon request at 1 Place Alexis Nihon, Suite 800, Montréal, Québec, H3Z 3B8, telephone: (514) 866-0001.